anovos/anovos-docs/docs/api/feature_recommender/feature_mapper.md

     top_n=2,
     threshold=0.3,
 ):
-    """Recommends features to users based on their input attributes, and their goal industry and/or use case
+    """Matches features for users based on their input attributes, and their goal industry and/or use case

     Parameters
     ----------